Podcast : What is Positive Parenting in the Digital Age?

 Parental Awareness

-“All phones already have limiting and safety functions, but parents don’t know how to use them”, he mentions stressing the importance in making the effort to learn about privacy settings and functions.
+“All phones already have limiting and safety functions, but parents don’t know how to use them”, he mentions highlighting the importance in making the effort to learn about privacy settings and functions.

-Ms Chhorn Rada further adds, “We must not allow any screen time for children under three years of age.
+Ms Chhorn Rada, senior psychologist, further adds, “We must not allow any screen time for children under three years of age.
 This delays their speech and language development.”

 Adults must step in and take action